swsnu/swppfall2018/hw2/README.md

 Refer to HW1 to create another private repository.

-Please put your angular application files in the root folder (not inside another `hw2` or `skeleton` folder) appropriately. your directory hierarchy doesn't look like this:
+Please put your angular application files in the root folder (not inside another `hw2` or `skeleton` folder) appropriately.
+Your directory hierarchy should look like this:
 ```
 repository_root/
   README.md (this file)